Contykpo/computer-science-notes/Information Security/6 - Main Notes/General Concepts/Information and Security of information.md

 For example: A newspaper may provide information obtained from the Casa Rosada but attribute it to an incorrect source.
 This is an example of information integrity, but with corrupted source integrity.

+Types of integrity:

+- **Data integrity**: we trust that the transport or storage medium does not alter the information.
+- **Origin integrity**: when the information is about the origin of something or about identity.

 #### - Availability:

 Ensures that authorized users have access to the information and related resources whenever they need them.

 For example: It is the last day of enrollment at the university, and a power outage occurs that lasts the entire day.
 The UPS systems work for 2 hours and then shut down the servers.
 Result: The late students are unable to enroll in their courses.

+Types of availability:

+- **Traditional**: access to the information is either granted or not.
+- **Quality of service**: there is a committed level of service (SLA) that must be met.

 #### - Authenticity: